NBA Hall of Fame

 Equally dominant on defense, he was selected to seven NBA All-Defensive First Teams.
 For his unrivaled poise and championship dominance, he was inducted into the Basketball Hall of Fame in 1987.

-Frazier's Awards & Records
+Frazier's Awards & Honors

 • NIT champion (1967)